operator-playground-io/etcd-operator/cover.md

 Set Resource Limits - Set the Kubernetes limit and request values for your etcd Pods.

 Customize Storage - Set a custom StorageClass that you would like to use.

+### Objective of tutorial

+This course provides the handson with etcd Operator, including:

+- How to Install etcd Operator
+- Create Instance Of etcd Operator
+- Add Users and Enable Authentication